 In the middle of winter, it can be very hard to keep our spirits lifted.
 We all go into hibernation mode, when the days are short, natural sunlight is in short supply and we may feel low and depressed.
 This is entirely natural, and there is a simple and delicious solution!
 Drink more of the right tea!
 That means Pukka tea, formulated by herbalist and Pukka co-founder Sebastian Pole.
 Sebastian has transformed herbal teas.
 He taken them from dull and tasteless to sophisticated, and delicious.
 At last we are embracing the Chinese approach to good health and drinking tea to supercharge our wellbeing.
 Organic green tea and turmeric tea are great ways to increase our uptake of antioxidants, sip our way to calm and reduce inflammation.

 Editor’s note.
 Ashwagandha is my go to Ayurvedic stress buster.
 Based on hundreds of years of Ayurvedic wisdom, it really does work.
 I recommend it to all my friends.
-You can order Pukka teas and supplements through our magazine shop.
+You can order Pukka organic and Ayurvedic teas and supplements through our magazine shop.
+Every purchase from our shop helps to fund more of our #media4good journalism.
 AJ our Editor also offers one to one consultations to discuss your wellbeing and we are a distributor for Pukka organic teas and supplements Please visit the shop or send us an email – firstname.lastname@example.org

 Holy Basil (Tulsi)